Best Of15 min read

 Pros:

-- Low fees for high-volume traders — the maker/taker structure really rewards active use
+• Low fees for high-volume traders — the tiered structure really rewards active use

 Cons:

-- Support response times slow down noticeably during peak market periods
+• Support response times slow down during peak market periods

 8. Gemini — Best for Security-Conscious Crypto Traders

 Gemini is the buttoned-up, compliance-forward crypto exchange.
-Founded by the Winklevoss twins, it's consistently prioritized regulatory compliance and security over growth-at-all-costs expansion — which, if you've ever had funds stuck on a sketchy exchange, you'll understand is actually a huge selling point.
-Gemini's posture on security and insurance is legitimately reassuring, and it's one of the few crypto platforms I'd point someone to without hesitation if they asked.
+Founded by the Winklevoss twins, it's consistently prioritized regulatory compliance and security over growth-at-all-costs expansion — and if you've had funds stuck on a sketchy exchange, you'll understand why that's a huge selling point.
+Gemini's stance on security and insurance is genuinely reassuring.

-One thing to know upfront: Gemini's ActiveTrader interface offers significantly lower fees than the standard Gemini app — we're talking 0.20% vs up to 1.49% per transaction.
-Make absolutely sure you're using the right interface if you're trading actively.
-The difference in fees over 100 trades is substantial.
+One thing to know upfront: Gemini's ActiveTrader interface offers significantly lower fees than the standard app — 0.20% vs up to 1.49% per transaction.
+Make sure you're using the right interface if you're trading actively.
+The difference over 100 trades is substantial.

 Key Features: